mehwaffle10/Waffle_Balance/README.md

 ### Z Indices
 - Adjusted Z index for the following items.
 A higher Z will render in front.
 Most things including players are at 0.
+- tree trunks         - ~-9.9  (Render in front of saws and buildings)
 - bucket              - 1
 - keg                 - 15
 - bomb bolts          - 18